Welcome to today's edition of the Rush 24-7 podcast.

 This is demagoguery.

-And it's it's it's but it's events like this that should help you to understand what's going on.
+But it's events like this that should help you to understand what's going on.

 There is pandering going on from elected officials, but there's ignorance everywhere.

-There's ignorance in the media, there's ignorance among politicians.
+There's ignorance among politicians.

 It's gotten so bad that their positions can be upset with the application of a simple bit of knowledge.

-And that has caused uh Congressman Peter King of Long Island to criticize me, to attack me for being responsible for softening some of the opposition to the port deal.
+And that has caused Congressman Peter King of Long Island to criticize me, to attack me for being responsible for softening some of the opposition to the port deal.

 We have a little audio soundbite of Ms. Collins here in just a second.

-The CBS poll.
+CBS poll.

 This poll is as irresponsible as any poll that they have ever done.